vuejs/router/README.md

     Object.values(record.components)
   )
   ```
+  - The `append` argument has been removed.
+You can manually concatenate the value to an existing `path` instead.
+- `RouterLink`
+  - `append` prop has been removed as well.
+Use the same workaround as above.
+  - `event` prop has been removed.
+Use the `v-slot` API instead.
+See [RFC](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0021-router-link-scoped-slot.md).
+  - `tag` prop has been removed.
+Use the `v-slot` API instead.
+See [RFC](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0021-router-link-scoped-slot.md).
+  - `exact` prop has been removed.
+The caveat it was fixing is no longer present.
+See [RFC](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0028-router-active-link.md).
 - If you use a `transition`, you may need to wait for the router to be _ready_ before mounting the app:
   ```js
   app.use(router)